thaliaarchi/omniwsa/docs/dialects/nossembly.md

 assigned integers increasing from 0 in order of first occurrence and have a leading space.

+TODO: How do non-integer floating point numbers generate?

 Types are assigned integer values as follows:
 - `Never`: `TTL`
 - `Any`: `TSL`